mongodb/specifications/source/retryable-writes/retryable-writes.rst

 - CSOT is not enabled and one retry was attempted.

 For each retry attempt, drivers MUST select a writable server.
-Server on wich the operation failed should be provided to the server selection mechanism as a de-prioritized server.
-If the drivercannot select a server for a retry attempt or the selected server does not support retryable writes, retrying is not possible and drivers MUST raise the retryable error from the previous attempt.
+Server on wich the operation failed MUST be provided to the server selection mechanism as a de-prioritized server.
+If the driver cannot select a server for a retry attempt or the selected server does not support retryable writes, retrying is not possible and drivers MUST raise the retryable error from the previous attempt.
 In both cases, the caller is able to infer that an attempt was made.